 I learned a lot in a short amount of time.
 My first lesson was the harshest: if you check a box on your son’s paperwork that says “I am willing to be an assistant,” what that really means is that on day one, if nobody else has taken the reigns as the leader, everyone calls you “Coach Ron.”
 I also learned that when parents complain about your coaching style, you can’t just say “Hey, I never signed up for this!” …because you did, kind of.
-Sorry Coach Ron, these are your players.
-Time to warm up.
+Sorry Coach Ron, these are your players, and it’s time to warm up.

 What I didn’t know until I became Coach Ron is that the teacher also becomes the student.
 I knew I’d help introduce these kids to important concepts like “there’s no crying in baseball,” but they had many lessons to teach me as well.
 And I don’t mean that in a sarcastic way: it’s a refreshing breath to see the world through a child’s eyes.
 You just have to be patient with them and not view the process as a hassle.

-Lesson #1: “Drop the bat; run to first!”
 This was my battle cry.
-Many times if a player actually hit the ball some distance (rather than just barely knocking it off the tee), I’d have to tell them what to do.
+Many times if a player hit the ball some distance (rather than just barely knocking it off the tee), I’d have to tell them what to do.
 They’d stand there, stunned, with a death grip on the bat, looking at the ball, not knowing what to do.
 You’ve got to imagine what this looks like: “Run!”
 I’d tell them.
-“Run?
-Okay?” — then they start running… straight towards the third baseman, in the direction of the ball they just hit into left field.
+They’d start running… straight towards the third baseman, in the direction of the ball they just hit into left field.
 “Stop!
 Stop!
 Stop!”
 I’d shout, trying to get their attention.
 They indeed stop—they come to a grinding halt, standing still, looking at me.
-“No, I mean, don’t stop… erm.. keep running… run to first!
+“No, I mean, don’t stop… err… I mean… keep running… run to first!
 Run to first!“

 It’s all very funny now looking back, and it was pretty funny at the time too, but it was mostly just so surprising at the number of commands they didn’t understand.
 Kids are very logical and think about things sequentially.
 They execute commands exactly as you barked them, without understanding the objective of the command.
 There’s no nuance.
 You tell them to run?
 They’ll run.
 Oh, you want them to run somewhere specific?
 Why didn’t you say so?

-Lesson #2: We’re all on the same team.
 Well, not all of us are, but at least half of us are.
 If you’re wearing a blue shirt, and Johnny’s wearing a blue shirt, you should celebrate when he hits a home run, not cry.
 If you’re on 1st, and Erin’s on 3rd, it’s okay that she gets to home plate before you.
 That’s a good thing… the game is designed that way.
-Many, many times, I’d have to break up fights between kids—on the same team!
+Many times, I’d have to break up fights between kids—on the same team!
 A center fielder and second baseman would both run to pick up the same grounder, then get caught up in a fist-fight over “It’s mine!”
 “No, it’s mine!” …and I’d try to shout above the noise and say “You’re both on the same team!
 Just somebody throw it to 3rd!“

-Lesson #3: Kids don’t know who they are.
 I mean that on a philosophical level in that they’re impressionable and their personalities haven’t fully developed, but I also mean it on a literal level.
 For example: they simply cannot remember that their jersey says “#05.”
-If you say “#05, throw me the ball,” he may just keep sitting there, picking dandelions while the ball is two feet in front of him… because even though he’s been wearing his shirt for three weeks, he still doesn’t remember that he’s #05.
+If you say “Hey #05, throw me the ball,” he may just keep sitting there, picking dandelions while the ball is two feet in front of him… because even though he’s been wearing his shirt for three weeks, he still doesn’t remember that he’s #05.
 Coaches just have to accept that they need to memorize names.
 And not last names, either, like in real baseball: first names.
 So if you have two “Evans” on your team, you can’t just call one “Smith” and the other “Jones.”
 You have to say “Evan 1” and “Evan 2” or “Evan S.” and “Evan J.”

-Lesson #5: You have to tell kids not to throw a ball unless there’s someone there to catch it.
-I was amazed at the number of times kids would throw a baseball across the field… or into the parking lot… or into a crowd of people, regardless of whether there was actually a human being there ready to catch it.
+I was amazed at the number of times kids would throw a baseball across the field… or into the parking lot… or into a crowd of people, regardless of whether there was a human being there ready to catch it.
 “Who is going to catch that?
 Who were you throwing that to?”
 I would ask.
 Their response?
 You guessed it: “I don’t know.”
 Guess what, kid?
-You threw it, now you have to go pick it up.
+You threw it; now you have to go pick it up.
 Bonus lesson: it doesn’t count if you throw the ball at a kid who’s looking at the ground and has no idea a ball is coming their way.
 I had to remind the players that you have to make eye contact first and ensure that the person you’re throwing a ball to is ready to catch it.

 Alas… over time I accepted that the kids might care a little bit about sports, and they might even care a little bit about baseball.
 But what they care most about is dressing up in a uniform, going out on the field and making their dads, and moms, and grandparents proud.
 I learned that “the tunnel” is more accurately called “the tunnel of affirmation.”
 The kids want to feel loved.
 They want to be cheered for.
 They want to be affirmed.
 I learned to embrace the tunnel.
 I got over my resentment towards the old coach.
 I still don’t like doing the tunnel, but I do like what it stands for.
 Coach Ron believes in that.

-Lesson #8: Kids are easy to coach—the hardest part about coaching kids is the parents.
 If you’ve seen the movie Kicking & Screaming (with Will Ferrell) let’s just say it’s painfully honest about this.
 It’s the parents that make things hard.
 One player, in particular, had a grandpa (who may have been a war veteran) who was there at every practice.
-He chewed tobacco, spat on the ground a lot, and wore shirts that had profanity on them.
+He chewed tobacco, spat on the ground a lot, and wore shirts with profanity on them.
 He also liked to shout out passive-aggressive comments when he disagreed with my calls.
 How could I try to show his grandson good sportsmanship when he was always undermining me?
 I never came up with a good solution for that.
 I just tried to do the best I could and ignore the peanut gallery.

-My uncle took me to my first baseball game ever, and we watched the Stockton Ports play the Lake Elsinore storm.
+My uncle took me to my first baseball game ever, and we watched the Stockton Ports play the Lake Elsinore Storm.
 I remember everything about that game.
 I even saw someone I knew there: my tap dancing teacher was sitting in the chair in front of me.
+He bought us hotdogs and peanuts.
 That was magical.
 The whole thing was magical.